grifcj/stm32-can/README.md

 The example assumes the use of [GNU RM toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm) and directly uses resources from STM32CubeF4 package (V1.25.2).
-The cube resources have been imported directly into source build so it is self-contained.
-The build is targeting the STM324xG_EVAL development board with a STM32F407 MCU.
+The cube resources have been imported directly into this repo, so no need to grab it seperately. build is targeting the STM324xG_EVAL development board with a STM32F407 MCU.

 # Build Embedded Binaries
 The build is CMake based.
 A simple make wrapper with clean and build target is